-The most recent metallurgical testwork results conducted on the Windfall deposit is presented in this report as well as results from the reports previously published by BBA (PEA 2021) (MRE 2021) in 2021 (Hardie et al., 2021) (Richard et al., 2021).
+The most recent metallurgical testwork results conducted on the Windfall deposit is presented in this report as well as results from the reports previously published by BBA, i.e., the MRE 2022 (Richard and Bélisle, 2022), the PEA 2021 (Hardie et al., 2021), and the MRE 2021 (Richard et al., 2021).

-The testwork program was performed under the supervision of BBA in collaboration with Osisko.
+The testwork program was performed under the supervision of Osisko in collaboration with BBA.
 The metallurgical test plan aimed to collect further metallurgical information.
 The metallurgical test plan included composite samples from three zones and lithology: Triple Lynx zone, Lynx 4 zone and Gabbro lithology.